+Residue studies

-Residue studies What evidence is available has typically identified wax as a major substrate for residue accumulation.
+Because the ecological persistency of ‘inert’ ingredients in nature is poorly understood we do not know how much bees are exposed to them.
+To address this question, it is possible to measure ‘inert’ ingredient residues in bee matrices such as honey, pollen, nectar and wax, however there are very few publications on this topic.
+What evidence is available has typically identified wax as a major substrate for residue accumulation.
 Two publications have looked at various surfactants, and two at the solvent N-Methyl-2-Pyrrolidone (NMP).
 Chen and Mullin (2013) developed a methodology for detecting trisiloxane surfactants in honeybee matrices, using the QuEChERS (quick, easy, cheap, effective, rugged, and safe) approach.
+Trisiloxane surfactants are common surfactant co-formulants in the organosilicone group, and are included in notable spray adjuvants like Silwet L-77 and Dyne-Amic.
+They can be used in a range of pesticide classes, and on a range of crops.
 Honey, pollen and wax samples were taken from seven US states.
 There were no positive detections in honey, but 60% of pollen and all wax samples had positive detections (max. concentrations 39ppb and 390ppb respectively).
 These authors later tested for nonylphenol ethoxylate and octylphenol ethoxylate surfactants in the same matrices (Chen and Mullin, 2014), finding nonylphenol ethoxylate surfactants in all samples.
-Again, honey was the least contaminated (46±26ppb, mean), followed by pollen (429±203ppb) and wax (1051±2897ppb).
-Octylphenol ethoxylate surfactants were less .
+Again, honey was the least contaminated (46±26ppb, mean ± standard deviation), followed by pollen (429±203ppb) and wax (1051±2897ppb).
+Octylphenol ethoxylate surfactants were less prevalent and when present at a lower average concentration.
+These studies demonstrate that bees are exposed to surfactants at non-trivial concentrations, however whether these concentrations have a meaningful impact on bee toxicity is unknown, particularly as the experimental literature covered below typically uses much higher concentrations.

-NMP, which is a solvent co-formulant, is the only to have been purposefully applied to a crop to enable the explicit measurement of residues in pollen or other bee relevant matrices (Fine et al., 2017).
-An insecticide formulation containing 40-50% NMP was applied following manufacturer’s instructions to apple trees either at the bud stage or .
+NMP, which is a solvent co-formulant often used in insecticide formulations, is the only ‘inert’ ingredient to have been purposefully applied to a crop to enable the explicit measurement of residues in pollen or other bee relevant matrices (Fine et al., 2017).
+Applying the product directly then measuring residues allows for the measurement of the initial peak concentration prior to degradation to background levels, useful in informing worst case scenario exposure regimes in laboratory experiments.
+An insecticide formulation (Rimon 0.83EC) containing 40-50% NMP was applied following manufacturer’s instructions to apple trees either at the bud stage or while flowering.
 The likelihood of detection of NMP residues varied with time after application, and flower stage.
 In crops sprayed at bud, a high of 22,000ppb (17,150 ± 4,390ppb) in pollen was detected 12 hours after application.
+A smaller, lab-based pilot study with application direct to the flowers found a high of 234,600ppb in pollen 2.5 hours after application (Fine et al., 2017).
+These residue levels are very high in comparison to those of insecticidal compounds.
+For example, novaluron, the insecticide AI in the formulation applied was found at a high of 4,070ppb when sprayed at the flowering stage.
+This is 58x less concentrated than the highest NMP measurement.
+While these results are not directly comparable because the methods differed slightly between experiments, they nonetheless illustrates that bees exposure to NMP is comparably very high.

-A smaller, lab-based pilot study with application direct to the found a high of 234,600ppb in pollen 2.5 hours after application (Fine et al., 2017).The experimental work NMP has exposed bee through nectar, while the residue work has measured NMP in pollen, as such it is difficult to assess the field realism of the exposure regimes in the experimental work.
-NMP residues within experimentally exposed workers and larvae have also been assessed (Fine and Mullin 2017).
+The experimental work testing NMP, which is discussed in the next section, has exposed bee through nectar, while the residue work has measured NMP in pollen, as such it is difficult to assess the field realism of the exposure regimes in the experimental work.
+NMP residues within experimentally exposed workers and larvae have also been assessed (Fine and Mullin 2017), finding larvae are less capable metabolising the substance.